 Figure 4.
 Correlation between machine learning predictions and experimentally-determined kinetic constants.
-For each of kcat/KM (A), kcat (B), and KM (C), experimentally-determined kinetic constants are shown on the x axis and machine learning predictions ± standard deviation are shown on the y axis.
+The log value corresponding to the relative kcat/KM (A), kcat (B), and 1/KM (C) for each mutants experimentally-determined kinetic constants (equivalent to the values depicted in Figure 2) are shown on the x axis and machine learning predictions ± standard deviation are shown on the y axis.
 The standard deviation was calculated based on the prediction by1,000 times cross validation for each datapoint.
 All values are normalized relative to wild type BglB and are in log scale.
 Inset: histograms display the distribution of experimentally-determined values in the data set (90, 80 and 80 samples for kcat/KM, kcat, and KM, respectively).